 - Take care not to overmix the batter.
 Overmixed batter becomes tough and gummy.

-- Let the donuts rest in the pan for 5 minutes before flipping them onto a wire cooling rack.
-Let donuts cool completely before dipping them in the glaze to prevent the glaze from melting or donuts from falling apart.
+- Let the donuts rest in the pan for 10 minutes before flipping them onto a wire cooling rack.
+Let donuts cool completely before dipping them in the glaze to prevent the glaze from melting.

 Frequently Asked Questions

 For sure!
-For gluten-free doughnuts, I recommend using a 1:1 baking blend .
+For gluten-free donuts, I recommend using a 1:1 baking blend .

 Yes!
 I have made several of these recipes into muffins.
 I prefer using a mini-muffin pan for these as they do tend to be a bit sweeter than muffins. (<<affiliate link)